1939 Convertiable Coupe

 was exceptionally straight and solid, my twin brother,

-Larry, and I gave it a complete frame-off restoration
+Larry, and I gave it a complete frame-off restoration over

-welding, sand-blasting, and urethane paint (Parliament
+sand-blasting, and urethane paint (Parliament Green)."

 |